 Fabian Bengtsson is not independent of the company's large shareholder SIBA Invest AB.

-Bengtsson and related parties indirectly held 55 581 404 shares in Komplett ASA at 01.03.2023. through his ownership of approximately one third of the votes and shares in SIBA Invest.
+rectly held 55 581 404 shares in Komplett ASA at 01.03.2023. through his ownership of approximately one third of the votes and shares in SIBA Invest.

 Bengtsson attended 12 of 12 board meetings in 2022.